learn-co-curriculum/phase-4-restful-routing-conventions/README.md

 us some built-in functionality to encourage using RESTful routing conventions, through the concept of [Resource Routing][resource-routing].

-Here is a diagram that shows how the views, controller actions, routes, and HTTP verbs are all mapped together:
+Here is a diagram that shows how the routes, HTTP verbs, and controller actions are all mapped together:

 ![REST Diagram](https://raw.githubusercontent.com/learn-co-curriculum/phase-4-restful-routing-conventions/master/rest-diagram.png)